 - ctrlcreep makes lovingly detailed visual art, and writes Twitter-length microfiction.

 - Hiroshige.org.uk collects information about master ukiyo-e printmaker Utagawa Hiroshige.
 The site also has straightforward, minimalist Web galleries of his prints.

 - Bartleby.com publishes free, full-text, online editions of classic works.
-I haven’t linked to their main page because (as of 2019-11-19) it tries to sell you on their study-help product.
-Instead, see their index pages for reference works, verse and poetry, fiction, or nonfiction.
+I won’t link to their main page because (as of 2019-11-19) it tries to sell you on their study-help product.
+Instead, see their index pages for (1) reference works, (2) verse and poetry, (3) fiction, or (4) nonfiction.
 (Poetry fans, try A. E. Housman.)

 - The Public Domain Review is a non-profit digital journal which publishes essays on unusual works from the public domain.
 Each essay links to the document or documents which inspired it.

 - Apple Search documents Tom Brown’s quest to find and preserve heritage varieties of apple.
 So far, he has saved over 1000 varieties!

 - t3x.org, by Nils M Holm, hosts an array of books and tutorials on computer science topics – all written by the author himself!
 Worth a look for anyone interested in Lisp, compilers, or language design.